 When the body is exposed to infrared light it activates Endothelial Nitric Oxide Synthase, which is an enzyme found in our blood vessels.
 This converts L-Argenine into Nitric Oxide at a vastly accelerated rate in the areas of the body that our products cover.
 Nitric Oxide is a key component to many performance and recovery enhancing benefits, that are expanded on below.
 Compared to taking supplementation, KYMIRA’s® solutions will not cause systematic effects, and are more potent in areas of the body exposed to our KYnergy® fabric.

-One of the primary effects of nitric oxide, is with it being a vasodilator.
-This means it causes our blood vessels to expand, allowing more blood to pass through them.
+One of the primary effects of nitric oxide is vasodilation.
+This means it causes the blood vessels to expand, allowing more blood to pass through them.
 This has numerous benefits from increasing the volume of oxygen and nutrient rich blood to our muscle cells, to accelerating the rate at which waste products are transported away from them and reducing swelling during inflammatory responses.
-Significantly increased circulation can be seen within 30 seconds of putting a KYMIRA® Sport product on.
+Significantly increased local circulation can be seen within 30 seconds of putting a KYMIRA® Sport product on.
 However, once the garments are removed, you will return to your baseline circulation, within 3 – 5 minutes.
-This biological excitement of red blood cells can be watched in our live video, presented by our Founder Tim Brownstone above, and we can demonstrate this to you personally in real time during meetings and at all exhibitions at which we exhibit.
+This biological excitement of red blood cells can be watched in our live video, presented by our Founder Tim Brownstone above, and we can demonstrate this to you personally in real time during meetings and at all exhibitions which we attend.

 Increased Respiration Efficiency

-The University of Calgary found that when wearing our infrared technology whilst exercising, athletes consumed less oxygen to achieve the same work output, measured in watts, indicating the cells are working more efficiently.
+The University of Calgary found that when wearing infrared clothing whilst exercising, athletes consumed less oxygen to achieve the same work output, measured in watts, indicating that the cells are working more efficiently.

 Increased Tissue Oxygen Levels

-In randomized double blind, repeated measures studies, KYMIRA® products increased tissue oxygen levels by 20% on average vs a host of control garments that used standard fabrics and/or compression.
+In randomized double blind repeated measures studies, KYMIRA® products increased tissue oxygen levels by 20% on average compared against a host of control garments that used standard fabrics and/or compression.
 This increase was a building increase that both peaked and maintained after 70 minutes of wearing the KYMIRA® products.

 The chemical unit of energy that powers our cells is Adenosine Triphosphate (ATP).
-When you wear KYMIRA® Sport products, the infrared activates a molecule called Cytochrome C-Oxidase.
-This is a transmembrane protein in our mitochondria, which mediates the production of ATP.
-Mitochondria are the powerplants of our cells, where ATP is produced, and Cytochrome C-Oxidase is one of the gateways that allow workers through the power plant.
+When you wear KYMIRA® Sport products, the infrared activates a molecule called Cytochrome C-Oxidase, a transmembrane protein in our mitochondria which mediates the production of ATP.
+Mitochondria are the power plants of our cells, where ATP is produced, and Cytochrome C-Oxidase is one of the gateways that allow workers through the power plant.
 By opening the gateway, ATP is production is increased and your cells have more fuel to carry out their functions.

 SPF and Antimicrobial